rust-lang/rust/text/0000-c-str-deref.md

 # Drawbacks

-The change of the deref type is another breaking change to `CString`.
+The change of the deref target is another breaking change to `CString`.
 In practice the main purpose of borrowing from `CString` is to obtain a raw pointer with `.as_ptr()`; for code which only does this and does not expose the slice in type annotations, parameter signatures and so on, the change should not be breaking since `CStr` also provides this method.

+Making the deref target practically unsized throws away the length information intrinsic to `CString` and makes it less useful as a container for bytes.
+This is countered by the fact that there are general purpose byte containers in the core libraries, whereas `CString` addresses the specific need to convey string data from Rust to C-style APIs.

 While it's not possible outside of unsafe code to unintentionally copy out or modify the nominal value of `CStr` under an immutable reference, some